jeffhowarth/eeprimer/src/lessons/global_forest_loss.md

 ## Deliverables (part 2)

-Please submit a link to your completed code in this [DROPBOX]() by 9am on Thursday (12/1).
+Please submit a link to your completed code in this [DROPBOX](https://forms.gle/wJCDgxzEXjn7W2HD9){target=_blank} by 9am on Thursday (12/1).
 We will discuss how to publish you code as an app in class.